+• any further impairment of our trademarks, trade names or goodwill;

-- our reliance on third parties to provide hotel management services for certain ships and certain other services; - fluctuations in foreign currency exchange rates; - our expansion into new markets and investments in new markets and land-based destination projects; - overcapacity in key markets or globally; and - other factors set forth under "Risk Factors."
+• our reliance on third parties to provide hotel management services for certain ships and certain other services;

+• fluctuations in foreign currency exchange rates;

+• our expansion into new markets and investments in new markets and land-based destination projects;

+- overcapacity in key markets or globally; and - other factors set forth under "Risk Factors" herein.

-Additionally, many of these risks and uncertainties are currently amplified by and will continue to be amplified by, or in the future may be amplified by, the COVID-19 pandemic.
+Additionally, many of these risks and uncertainties are currently amplified by and will continue to be amplified by, or in the future may be amplified by, the COVID-19 pandemic, Russia's invasion of Ukraine and the impact of general macroeconomic conditions.
 It is not possible to predict or identify all such risks.
 There may be additional risks that we consider immaterial or which are unknown.